QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Implementatie en Condities/Eisen aan Infrastructuur.md

 ## 4.1 Demands of Infrastructure

 The management of the IT-services of the company should be done professionally with a high availability.
-The demands mentioned in _1.4 Beschrijving van de Dienstverlening_ can be translated to the following demands of infrastructure:
+The demands mentioned in _1.5 Service Description/Definitation_ can be translated to the following demands of infrastructure:

 - Data and webinterface will be hosted by Supplier;
 - Application requires support for Google Chrome & latest version of Internet Explorer;